-- .2 In most cases, placement students continue to be registered at Birmingham, and therefore have access to student support services available within the University. - .3 Schools should designate one or more specific member(s) of staff to manage placements (the "Placement Learning Co-ordinator").
-In some cases it may be appropriate to have a Placement Learning Co-ordinator for an individual programme of study, particularly where a programme of study spans more than one School.

-- .4 Schools should ensure that the members of academic staff involved in placement learning are have appropriate access to the information specific to the type of placement, such as health and safety regulations and legislation or competence in another language.
+- 3.1 In most cases, placement students continue to be registered at Birmingham, and therefore have access to student support services available within the University. - 3.2 Schools should designate one or more specific member(s) of staff to manage placements (the "Placement Learning Co-ordinator").
+In some cases it may be appropriate to have a Placement Learning Co-ordinator for an individual programme of study, particularly where a programme of study spans more than one School. - 3.3 Schools should ensure that the members of academic staff involved in placement learning have appropriate access to the information specific to the type of placement, such as health and safety regulations and legislation or competence in another language.
 Schools are encouraged to ensure that documentation covering the School role is available and that adequate handover between staff takes place when School responsibilities change.
-Members of staff involved in organising work placements should be aware of relevant legislation and University Safety Policy and know where to get further information on health and safety matters and data protection. - .5 The Counselling Service is currently trialing an online counselling facility which is available to students on placements who are unable to access the service during normal opening hours.
-Students who wish to arrange online counselling need to register with the service via an online registration form https://intranet.birmingham.ac.uk/as/studentservices/counselling/index.aspx.
+Members of staff involved in organising work placements should be aware of relevant legislation and University Safety Policy and know where to get further information on health and safety matters and data protection. - 3.4 The Counselling Service offers an online counselling facility to students on placements who are unable to access the service during normal opening hours.
+Students who wish to arrange online counselling need to register with the service via an online registration form https://intranet.birmingham.ac.uk/student/Your-Wellbeing/mental-health/Personalised-Support.aspx.